ykmnkmi/jinja.dart/README.md

 template documentation. _work in progress_.

 ## Differences
-- If the filter has one optional argument, it will be positional, otherwise they will be named.
 - `BigInt` and complex numbers are not supported.
 - The `default` filter compares values with `null`, no `boolean` parameter.
 - The `defined` and `undefined` tests compares values with `null`.